huzaifahnadeem/qnet-sim/README.md

 The quantinf package ( ./lib/quantinf ) is from: https://www.dr-qubit.org/matlab.html

 ## Assumptions:
-- Assumed that the network topology is not multigraphed and edges are bidirectional.
-But we can have parallel edges of the same length and are all identical w.r.t to the properties.
+- Assumed that the network topology will only be undirected graphs without self loops.
+Not multigraphed or with directional edges.
+But we can have parallel edges of the same length and these edges will be all identical w.r.t to the properties.
 Internally I just process these as a 'width' property for the edge.
+- Python version 3.8 or higher